Juho Pirttijoki

-Juho Pirttijoki (born 30 July 1996) is a Finnish professional footballer who plays for Lahti as a defender.
+Juho Janne Eemeli Pirttijoki (born 30 July 1996) is a Finnish former professional footballer who played as a centre back.

 Club career

 Pirttijoki has played for Haka, Hämeenlinna, HIFK, GIF Sundsvall and KuPS.
+While playing for KuPS, Pirttijoki won the Finnish championship title in 2019, and the Finnish Cup title in 2021.

 On 9 February 2022, Pirttijoki signed a contract with Lahti for the 2022 season, with an option for 2023.

+In January 2024, Pirttijoki announced his retirement from professional football due to consecutive injuries.

+Later he has played futsal for Toijalan Pallo-49.

-International
+International career

 He made his debut for Finland national football team on 11 January 2018 in a friendly against Jordan.